Table of Contents

 What to Do If Your Policy Will Disqualify You

 If one has a life insurance policy that may disqualify him/her from Medicaid, there are several courses of action that can be taken.
-Stated differently, having a policy over the exempt amount does not mean that one cannot qualify for Medicaid.
+Having a policy over the exempt amount does not mean that one cannot qualify for Medicaid.
 Rather, it means that one needs to implement planning strategies accordingly in order to meet Medicaid’s asset limit.
 While some people may think that letting a policy lapse by stopping premium payments is the only option, there are other commonly used planning techniques.

 Cash Out the Policy

 One can cancel his/her life insurance policy, collect the cash value, and “spend down” the cash until the Medicaid asset limit is met in the state in which one resides.
 For instance, people often use the cash to pay for long-term care, make home modifications to make aging at home easier, and/or pay off debt.
-Please make note, this option means the life insurance policy ceases to exist and there will be no death benefit for remaining loved ones.
+This option means the life insurance policy ceases to exist and there will be no death benefit for remaining loved ones.
 Learn more about Medicaid Spend Down.

 Take a Loan Against the Cash Value